arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/tutorials/getting-started-nano-connector-carrier/content.md

 The Arduino Connector Carrier comes packed with useful features to enhance your Arduino Nano projects:

-### Voltage Level Switch
+### Input Selector Switch

-To ensure compatibility and as some Arduino Nano boards can be [configured to a different Input voltage level](https://docs.arduino.cc/tutorials/nano-esp32/cheat-sheet/#Input:~:text=otherwise%20be%20damaged.-,Input%20Voltage%20(VIN),-If%20you%27re%20using) the carrier includes a switch to select 3.3V or 5V voltage levels.
-The voltage selector switch allows you to choose the appropriate voltage for your specific Nano board and connected peripherals.
+To ensure compatibility and as some Arduino Nano boards can be [configured to a different Input voltage levels](https://docs.arduino.cc/tutorials/nano-esp32/cheat-sheet/#Input:~:text=otherwise%20be%20damaged.-,Input%20Voltage%20(VIN),-If%20you%27re%20using) the carrier includes a switch to select 3.3V or 5V voltage levels.
+The selector switch allows you to choose the appropriate input voltage selection for your specific Nano board.

 ![Onboard Voltage Switch](assets/power-switch-01.gif)